 Do not use lubricants to attempt to make it easier for the paper clip to slide into the zipper hole.

 Ensure that the paper clip is inserted through the correct side of the zipper hole.
 Inserting the paper clip through the wrong side will not release the zipper.

-These easy steps let you open a bean bag when you need to, but remember to take the paper clip out of the zipper hole after you are done if the bag will be within the reach of children.
+The steps mentioned above let you open a bean bag when you need to.
+However, it is important to remember to take the paper clip out of the zipper hole after you are done if the bag will be within reach of children.
 Suffocation and inhalation of the pellets in the bag are serious risks that have occurred in the past.